youvovk/node_movies-api/README.md

 1. Fork and clone this repo.
 1. Run `npm install`.
 1. Write your code in `src/server.js`.
 You can split code into separate files if needed.
+1. In `package.json` already exists `start` script to run your server.

 ## Task